KxSystems/docs/docs/ml/toolkit/clustering/score.md

 ## Optimum Number of Clusters

 The optimum number of clusters can be found manually in a number of ways using techniques above.
-Within the toolkit we provide an implementation of one of the most common methods for caluculating the optimum number of clusters:
+Within the toolkit we provide an implementation of one of the most common methods for calculating the optimum number of clusters:

-1. **Elbow Method**:

-	The elbow method is used to find the optimum number of clusters for data grouped using k-means clustering.
-K-means is applied to a dataset for a range of k values and the average score for each set of clusters is calculated.
-Traditionally, the distortion score is used in the elbow method.
-This score calculates the sum of square distances from each point to its assigned center.

-	Plotting the average cluster score against the k values, the line graph produced will resemble an arm, where the value at the elbow indicates the optimum number of clusters for the chosen dataset.

 ### `.ml.clust.elbow`

-_Returns a distortion score for each value of k applied to data using k-means clustering_
+The elbow method returns a distortion score for each value of k applied to data, using k-means clustering

-Syntax: `.ml.clust.elbow[data;df;k]`
+Syntax: `.ml.clust.elbow[data;df;kmax]`

 Where

 - `data` represents the points being analyzed in matrix format, where each column is an individual datapoint
-- `df` is the distance function as a symbol, e.g. `e2dist` `edist`.
+- `df` is the distance function as a symbol, e.g. `e2dist` `edist`
-- `k` is the maximum number of clusters
+- `kmax` is the maximum number of clusters

-returns the distortion score for each set of clusters produced in k-means with a different value of k.
+returns distortion scores for each set of clusters produced by k-means, with increasing values of k up to `kmax`.

 ```q
 q)show d:2 10#20?10.